JjangYeonseo/Generative-AI/README.md

 I can create a system to automatically generate detailed prompts for ChatGPT based on specific keywords or simple content.<br>
 To achieve this, I would typically use a combination of a natural language processing model, such as ChatGPT itself, and some programming to handle the keyword detection and prompt generation.

-Here’s a basic example using Python, where I can modify the code to suit your specific requirements:
+Here’s a basic example using Python, where I can modify the code to suit my specific requirements:

 ### **Setup**